Skip to main content

 • the MSM and PSL routines

-• the various speed limits that may be used on dual carriageways
+• the various speed limits that may apply

 • how to respond to advance warning and information signs

-• what you should do if the car breaks down, including the use of hazard warning lights and warning triangles
+• what to do if the car breaks down, including using hazard warning lights and warning triangles

-• how the weather can affect driving on dual carriageways
+• how weather can affect driving at higher speeds

 23. Motorways

-Although motorway driving isn’t part of the practical driving test, learners can have driving lessons on motorways.
-These must be with an approved driving instructor (ADI) in a car fitted with dual controls that’s clearly displaying L plates.
+Learner drivers can take motorway lessons with an approved driving instructor in a car fitted with dual controls and displaying L plates.

 You should know how to:

-• look and plan further ahead than you would on single carriageways
+• look and plan further ahead than on single carriageways

 • use the correct lane